-5. ENTRY FEES/REFUNDS: Tournament entry can be done by mail, phone, internet, or at Registration/Rules Meeting.
-Late fees do apply if received after 14 days prior to tournament date.
-Late fees are $25.00 for National Qualifiers.
+5. ENTRY FEES/REFUNDS: Tournament entry can be done by mail, phone or internet.
 Crappie Masters will not refund or forward entry fees for lake conditions, fishing condition or bite.
 Team must request forward/ refund for personal, family or work emergencies in writing or electronic mail stating the reason for the request.
 A $25.00 admin fee for refunds and forwarding entries will be charged.

 6. STATE LAW: Teams must comply with all State and boating regulations throughout the entire year, including the use of P.F.D.’s and kill switches.
 Fishing, boating regulations, and licenses are the responsibility of team members.
 State fishing laws and boating regulations supersede tournament rules.
 Violation of State or Lake laws is grounds for disqualification.